yardnsm/.config/README.md

 ## TO-DO:
 - [ ] Improve README: update pictures, add a section about iTerm config, add `inspired by` section
+- [ ] If a brew / cask formula is already installed, attempt to upgrade it
 - [ ] Internet is slow.
 Add a script to automate rebooting of the router?
 - [ ] Add a log creation?
 - [ ] Add IntelliJ IDEA settings in misc folder